MicrosoftDocs/VBA-Docs/api/Access.ComboBox.Hyperlink.md

 # ComboBox.Hyperlink property (Access)

-You can use the **Hyperlink** property to return a reference to a **Hyperlink** object.
-You can use the **Hyperlink** property to access the properties and methods of a control's hyperlink.
+You can use the **Hyperlink** property to return a reference to a **Hyperlink** object and to access the properties and methods of a control's hyperlink.
 Read-only.

 ## Syntax